jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

 .. code-block:: bash

    ./concept \
-       -p params/tutorial \
+       -p param/tutorial \
        -c "_de = 'dynamical'" \
        -c "_lin = 'dark energy + metric'"

-and re-plotting, we see that we indeed achieve the same result as when running with radiation.
+and re-plotting, we see that we indeed achieve nearly exactly the same result as when running with radiation.

 .. note::
    As the metric always contains the total gravitational contribution from